 Recovery After Blepharoplasty Surgery

 After your blepharoplasty procedure, you’ll need a friend or family member available to help you get home.
 You’ll likely notice some bruises and swelling around your eyes.
-Moderate pain is normal as well, but your surgeon will prescribe pain medication for you.
+Mild pain (1-2 out of ten) is normal,, but your surgeon will prescribe pain medication for you.

 You’ll need to keep your head elevated and use cold packs to keep your swelling under control.
 Keep your incision sites clean and avoid wearing makeup or contacts until your surgeon advises you to do so.
 You’ll also need to avoid vigorous physical activity until your incisions have healed.

 Typically, you’ll be able to return to your normal routine about one week after surgery, although you may still need to take care with some activities.
 It usually takes about one month for the incisions to heal completely.

 Are There Non-Surgical Options?